-The scrapbook featured was created by Henry Uihlein II was a successful businessman and an internationally known philanthropist.
-Uihlein was also a sports organizer and in looking through the scrapbook, it is evident that he had a passion for speed skating, and he especially appreciated Charles Jewtraw, the 1924 Olympic champion.
+The scrapbook featured was created by Henry Uihlein II, a successful businessman and internationally known philanthropist.
+Uihlein was also a sports organizer and in looking through the scrapbook, it is evident that he had a passion for speed skating, and was an enthusiastic supporter or the skater, Charles Jewtraw, the 1924 Olympic champion.
 He was also prominent in speed skating organizations on both the national and local levels.
 He was instrumental in bringing the Eastern Championships of speed skating to Lake Placid in 1914 and the village’s first International event in 1920 when they hosted the International Outdoor Speed Skating Championships.
 Largely through Uihlein’s efforts, Lake Placid gained world-wide recognition as a skating and winter sports center.

 Of note in this collection, some of the pages in the scrapbook were blank, but the page numbers in the collection were retained as in the original.
 Therefore, some pages will not be listed in the collection.